mhostetter/galois/docs/basic-usage/array-classes.rst

 Methods and properties
 ......................

-All of the methods and properties related to $\mathrm{GF}(p^m)$, not one of its arrays, are documented as class methods and class properties in :obj:`~galois.FieldArray`.
+All methods and properties related to the finite field $\mathrm{GF}(p^m)$ itself (rather than to individual arrays) are documented as class methods and class properties in :obj:`~galois.FieldArray`.
 For example, the irreducible polynomial of the finite field is accessed with :obj:`~galois.FieldArray.irreducible_poly`.

 .. ipython:: python